Why is Phoenix doing this?

-Since moving to Leicester’s Cultural Quarter seven years ago, Phoenix has more than doubled its audience numbers to around 200,000 visits a year.
-By increasing capacity, we’re confident we can increase the grow the number of visitors we get by around 25%.
+Since moving to Leicester’s Cultural Quarter over nine years ago, Phoenix has more than doubled its audience numbers to around 200,000 visits a year.
+By increasing capacity, we’re confident we can increase and grow the number of visitors we attract by around 25%.

 What impact do you expect these changes to have on people in the apartments and businesses operating out of Phoenix Square?